DataDog/hiring-engineers/answers.md

 2020-06-08 14:32:52,520 - werkzeug - INFO -  * Debugger PIN: 993-124-556
 ```

-I tried to run the below commands to see if I could see what was happening:
+I tried to run the below commands to see if I could see what was happening with the code:
 ```
 lsof -i :5050
 netstat -tulpn